South Boston parking freeze

 The freeze allows a maximum of 30,389 off-street parking spaces in South Boston.
-This does not include exempt residential spaces.
+Residential parking spaces are largely — though not completely — excluded from the freeze.
 As of June 22, 2017, there are 1,034 spaces in the parking freeze bank.
 The City can allocate these to new parking facilities.
 The actual number of facilities and spaces changes as old parking lots close and new ones open.
 We welcome and encourage informal inquiries from owners and developers.
-Residential parking spaces are largely — though not completely — excluded from the freeze.

 The provision of the South Boston parking freeze that most recently came into effect is the 20-percent set-aside.
 Section III (3) of the regulations has more specific information.